 Improving Metlink rail services across the region

-From Sunday 15 July 2018, there will be a new rail timetable with increased off-peak services on the Hutt Valley and Kāpiti lines.
-We are rejigging our bus timetables so you don’t have to rush or wait too long when catching a connecting bus or train.
+From Sunday 15 July 2018, there is a new rail timetable with increased off-peak services on the Hutt Valley and Kāpiti lines.
+We have rejigged our bus timetables so you don’t have to rush or wait too long when catching a connecting bus or train.

 Hutt Valley Line (HVL) and Kāpiti Line (KPL) – More frequent trains on weekdays between 9am and 3pm, with a train every 20 minutes instead of 30 minutes on the Hutt Valley and Kāpiti lines.
-We are also making small improvements to timetables for peak rail services and we are reworking bus timetables for connections with the new rail timetable.
+We have also made small improvements to timetables for peak rail services and we have reworked bus timetables for connections with the new rail timetable.

-Johnsonville Line (JVL) – There will be minor changes to departure times at some stations:
+Johnsonville Line (JVL) – There are minor changes to departure times at some stations:

-- Outbound journeys will depart one minute later from Crofton Downs
+- Outbound journeys depart one minute later from Crofton Downs

-Wairarapa Line (WRL) – From Sunday 15 July 2018, there will also be minor changes to the Wairarapa Line (WRL) rail timetable and bus timetables for routes 200 and 204 will be changed for connections with the new rail timetable:
+Wairarapa Line (WRL) – On Sunday 15 July 2018, minor changes were made to the Wairarapa Line (WRL) rail timetable and bus timetables for routes 200 and 204 were changed for connections with the new rail timetable:

 A better public transport network for the Wellington region